 Spend your time in beautiful Santa Fe National Forest!
 The Santa Fe National Forest covers 1.6 million acres in the heart of north central New Mexico.
 Within the forest borders are lush meadows, miles of conifer trees, and a dormant volcano with a 15-mile wide crater (Valles Caldera National Preserve).
 Visitors can enjoy camping, fishing, hiking and many other outdoor recreation activities.
 Residents can maintain their traditional and cultural uses of the national forest and forest products.
 The highest point in the Santa Fe National Forest is the summit of Truchas Peak located in the Pecos Wilderness 13,103 feet.
 At the lowest altitude, the SFNF is 6,000 feet.

-Serving as a campground host(s) involves acting in a professinoal manner to greet campers, help campers find their campsites, relay campground rules, disseminate information on camping and hiking, clean restrooms and fire pits, perform light raking, pick up trash, and conducting similiar duties as needed.
+Serving as a campground host(s) involves acting in a professionall manner to greet campers, help campers find their campsites, relay campground rules, disseminate information on camping and hiking, clean restrooms and fire pits, perform light raking, pick up trash, and conduct similiar duties as needed.

 The host site now has electric, propane and sewer.
-Hand pumps are available throughout the campground.
+Hand pumps are available throughout the campground for water.

 Please submit an application through volunteer.gov/gov AND three references.

 Hosts will work 5 days (weekends included) with 2 days off during the week.

 A weekly reimbursement of $50/week will be provided to the host/host couple.

 Start and ending dates for hosting are an approximation and will depend on the weather and completion of campground renovations.
 May 1-September 30, 2015.

 HOUSING & AMENITIES Type: Trailer/RV Pads Description: The host site is an RV pad with electric, propane, and sewer.
 Hand pumps are available throughout the campground for water.
 A water buffalo may be available for use by hosts, too.